-The top three or four academic proofreading services on a Google search are paying a premium to be there, and as anyone can do this, it doesn’t necessarily mean that they are any good.
+The top three or four academic proofreading services showing on an internet search are paying a premium to be there, and as anyone can do this, it doesn’t necessarily mean that they are any good.
 When deciding where to send your unpublished research, thesis, essay, academic assignment or dissertation, it is important to give it a little bit more consideration than simply clicking on a paid search advert.

 It’s safe to argue that if a website has been around for a long time, then they probably deliver on their promises.

 But how do you know how long a website has been around?
 An easy way to see if a website has any provenance is to simply search for the name and see what comes up.
-So, if www.JoeBloggsProofreading.co.uk are offering ‘50% student discounts’ and rating themselves ‘#1 UK Academic Proofreaders’, then search for ‘Joe Bloggs Proofreading’.
-If they are well-established, the search should bring up lots of relevant results on the first Google page, this is because Google has been visiting their website for a long time and has indexed everything that they have published.
+So, if www.JoeBloggsProofreading.co.uk are offering ‘50% student discounts’ and rating themselves ‘No.1 UK Academic Proofreaders’, then search for ‘Joe Bloggs Proofreading’.
+If they are well-established, the search should bring up lots of relevant results on the first page of search, this is because the search engine has been visiting their website for a long time and has indexed everything that they have published.
 If nothing turns up, then it might be best to avoid Joe Bloggs.
 (Although, in the interest of fairness, they may be a new business – so it’s certainly worth investigating further before proceeding)